LookRevProject/LookRevToken/audit/code-review/LookRevCrowdSaleToken.md

     // Can only be set before the start of the crowdsale
     // Owner can change the rate before the crowdsale starts
+    // BK NOTE - This assignment is overridden in the proxyPayment(...) function and this function is obsolete
-    // BK Ok - Owner can change the rate before the crowdsale starts function setTokensPerKEther(uint _tokensPerKEther) onlyOwner {
+    // BK Ok
+    function setTokensPerKEther(uint _tokensPerKEther) onlyOwner {
         // BK Ok
         require(now < START_DATE);